ecoz2/ecoz2-whale/exerc02/README.md

         --models data/hmms/N17__M4096_t3__a0.3_I1 \
         -M=4096 --tt=TEST --sequences tt-list.csv

-Each data row in the report corresponds to a classification case and looks like this with one example:
+Each data row in the report corresponds to a classification case.
+With one row as an example:

 ```csv
 data/sequences/M4096/A/00007.seq, A, *, 1, A, C, I2, I3, I4, I, E, D, G2, F, C1, P, Bd, Bm, H, Bu, G, E1, B, M